Elon Musk fires more Twitter employees just days after saying he was done with layoffs

 Several dozen Twitter employees were fired overnight on Wednesday.
 The report suggests that most of these employees were engineers.

-This move by the billionaire comes just days after Twitter boss Elon Musk announced that he's done with layoffs and is looking to hire more people at a hands-on meeting.
+This move comes just days after Twitter boss Elon Musk announced that he's done with layoffs and is looking to hire more people at a hands-on meeting.
 These were people who had decided to stay back for Musk's 'hardcore' Twitter.

-The report claims that the employees were fired in a way similar to how the previous firings happened.
-The employees were informed about their termination via their personal email and they lost access to Twitter's internal services and communications.
+The report claims that the employees were fired similarly to how the previous firings happened.
+The employees were informed about their termination via personal email and lost access to Twitter's internal services and communications.

+Earlier this week, the company chief had also asked Twitter employees to start sending weekly work reports with all details about what they are doing and what they plan to do.
+The engineers were asked to send a sample of the code they wrote.

+Also read: ‘He owns 0%’: Elon Musk rubbishes claims that Sam Bankman-Fried owns shares in Twitter

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today